 'Together: Building an Inclusive Youth Sector' is ensuring that young people with disability are able to access the same services as everyone else.
 The project is training youth workers to better understand and support young people with disability.

-Alongside training workshops, the project is developing an online resource and building relationships between mainstream youth services and disability specific services.
-Register for a training near you on our website.
+Alongside training workshops, the project developed an online resource and built relationships between mainstream youth services and disability specific services.
+Complete the free, online training module on our website.

 Launched by our core agency, Youth Disability Advocacy Service (YDAS) hired five young people with disability to co-design the project.
 The co-designers are Bethany, Stella , Tess, Tadc and Campbell.

 Over the last few months, the co-designers have been consulting with youth sector workers from across the state to learn more about what they need to know about being more inclusive and accessible.

 “I’ve learnt so much about myself and how I fit into society just by doing this job.
 Now I think, ‘How can I approach a situation as a person with disability to help people understand more about people with disability and make them more inclusive of people like me?”–Bethany, co-designer

 Learning together to build an inclusive youth sector

 Recently I attended YDAS’ ‘Together: Building an Inclusive Youth Sector’ training run by three of YDAS’ young co-designers, Stella, Tess and Campbell.
 I wanted to learn more about how I can make Youth Affairs Council Victoria (YACVic) more inclusive to young people with disability.